API Overview

 }renderHook

-Useful for testing composable lifecycle hooks (onMounted, effect, inject, etc.) without a template:
+Useful for testing composable lifecycle hooks (onMounted, watchEffect, inject, etc.) without a template. onMounted/onCleanup/watchEffect/... work exactly as inside a real setup(), since they resolve the same implicit current-component context:

 // Without props